ryazh3nka/.dotfiles/README.md

 $ yay -S --needed - < PACKAGES.md
 $ stow package
 ```
+even though i tried to make every package somewhat atomic, i would suggest always stowing the 'scripts' directory to have some necessary launch scripts available in your `$PATH`.

 also, each package in this repo contains a separate readme (ignored by stow) with more thorough explanation of the install process.